3. SW4RM Protocol Specification¶

 3.7.3.
 Data Protection¶

-- Audit logging of all security-relevant operations
+- The system logs all security-relevant operations for audit.

 3.8.
 Deployment Considerations¶